Iskre: History

-1961-1966
+1961-1967

-The band was officially formed in 1961 by the students of Belgrade's Second Gymnasium: Slavoljub Bogdanović (rhythm guitar), Miloš Sekulić (guitar), Gligorije Milanović (bass guitar), and Draško Reljin (drums), although the members of the band started to perform together two years earlier, performing on school parties on acoustic instruments.
-The band choose their name after Iskra amplifiers (originally designed for movie theaters) they used at the beginning of their career.
-Iskre started their career by playing instrumentals inspired by the music of The Tornados, Johnny and the Hurricanes, The Champs, The Coasters, The Drifters, Santo & Johnny, and soon achieved notable popularity.
+The band was officially formed in 1961 by the students of Belgrade's Second Gymnasium: Miloš Sekulić (guitar), Slavoljub Bogdanović (rhythm guitar), Gligorije Milanović (bass guitar), and Draško Reljin (drums), although at the time of the official formation the members of the band have already been performing together for two years, playing school parties on acoustic instruments.
+The band found inspiration for their name in Iskra (Spark) company amplifiers, originally designed for movie theaters, which they used at the beginning of their career.
+Initially, they wanted to name themselves Sparks, but opted for Serbo-Croatian name fearing Sparks might sound too Western.
+They started off under the name Beogradske Iskre (Belgrade Sparks), but very soon shortened the name to Iskre only.

+The group started their career by playing instrumentals inspired by the music of The Tornados, Johnny and the Hurricanes, and The Shadows, soon gaining notable local popularity.
 At the 1962 May Youth Festival, held at Belgrade's Trade Union Hall, they won the first place.
 On the festival, they met organist Branislav "Beka" Nikolić, who decided to leave his band 3+1 and join Iskre.
 This lineup of the band held rehearsals in Sekulić's house, but, as the neighbors complained, they were forced to find another space for rehearsals.
 Luckily, Radio Belgrade invited them to become the official musical ensemble of Radio Belgrade Youth, granting them space for rehearsals.
 They started performing on matinée dances in the club Terazije, at pop concerts and on Radio Belgrade.
-Iskre were one of the first Yugoslav rock bands that performed as a backing band on the recordings of pop music singers; during their existence they recorded with Zafir Hadžimanov (covers of Cliff Richard songs), Ivanka Pavlović, Zoran Rambosek, and others.
+Iskre were one of the first Yugoslav rock bands to play as a backing band on the recordings of pop music singers; during their existence they made recordings with popular singers Zafir Hadžimanov (covers of Cliff Richard songs), Ivanka Pavlović, Zoran Rambosek, and others.
+In addition, the band appeared in the popular children's television show Na slovo na slovo (I Spy), playing as the backing band for singers Lola Novaković and Nada Knežević.

 During 1963, female vocalist Brankica Sučević, who was a member of the band Safiri (The Sapphires), occasionally performed with Iskre.
-The band wanted to record their debut EP with her, but the editors of Diskos record label insisted that the band record the EP with the then-popular female singer Ivanka Pavlović.
-The EP, featuring the songs "Mala Šeila" ("Little Sheila"), "Locomotion" (a cover of Little Eva song), "Peppermint Twist" (a cover of Joey Dee and the Starliters song), and "Slušaj pesmu" ("Listen to the Song"), was eventually released under Ivanka Pavlović's name only and soon became the second best-selling Yugoslav pop music record.
+The band wanted to record their debut EP with her as the vocalist, but the editors of Diskos record label insisted that the band record the EP with the then-popular singer Ivanka Pavlović.
+The EP—featuring the songs "Mala Šeila" ("Little Sheila"), "Locomotion" (a cover of Little Eva song), "Peppermint Twist" (a cover of Joey Dee and the Starliters song), and "Slušaj pesmu" ("Listen to the Song")—was eventually released with only Ivanka Pavlović's name on the cover, soon becoming the second best-selling Yugoslav pop music record.
 After the recording of the EP, Milanović left the band, and was replaced by a former Duet M member Dragan Mirković.